appclacks/maizAI/README.md

 {"messages":["Context source added"]}
 ```

+You can also use `--source-context-name` to reference a context by name.

 If you list contexts again, you'll see that our first context now has a source:

 ```json